sid-008/personal-blog-v1/pages/posts/monGoCrud.md

 go get go.mongodb.org/mongo-driver/mongo
 ```
 # Directory Structure
-This is what your project files should look like.
+This is what your project directory should look like.
 ```
 .
 ├── Collection